DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

 ## Conclusion

-Modern technologies like Kubernetes and DevContainers bring a lot to the table for bringing the full power of scalable high-performance infrastructure right to the developer's desktop environment without having to sacrifice on developer experience.
+Modern technologies like Kubernetes and DevContainers bring a lot to the table for delivering the full power of scalable high-performance infrastructure right to the developer's desktop environment without having to sacrifice on developer experience.